Spegetemitbal/Spegetemitbal/README.md

 - Learning Nim and LUA
 - Figuring out sprite batching and other 2D graphics optimizations

+### Current Repos

+- Lillis: A 2D game engine with native C++ scripting and extensive tilemap functionalities
+- Witches to Riches: A witchy cooking game built in Lillis to show off functionality

 <!--
 **Spegetemitbal/Spegetemitbal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.